peterbonnesoeur/COVID19-FaceMaskDetector/README.md

 python IP_cameras_client_side.py -t IP -p rtsp://10.153.3.159:8080///h264_ulaw.sd
 ´´´

+Where:
-were the -t indicate the type of camera (in this case IP) and the -p indicates the port of the camera.
+-t indicate the type of camera (in this case IP)

+-p indicates the port of the camera.

 2 - To use Raspberry Pi camera modules, you need to run the following code on each of them (while they are connected to the same network as your computer).